AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 In this section, we introduce `inheritance` in Solidity, including simple inheritance, multiple inheritance, and inheritance of modifiers and constructors.

 ## Inheritance
 Inheritance is one of the core concepts in object-oriented programming, which can significantly reduce code redundancy.
-It is a mechanism where you can to derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
-In solidity, smart contracts can be viewed objects, which supports inheritance.
+It is a mechanism where you can derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
+In solidity, smart contracts can be viewed as objects, which support inheritance.

 ### Rules